Robert Rennie: Life

-Robert ran unsuccessfully as a candidate for the Liberal Party of Canada, for the Federal riding of North Toronto after he stepped down from the family firm.
+In the 1921 Federal election, Robert ran unsuccessfully as a candidate for the Liberal Party of Canada, for the Federal riding of North Toronto after he stepped down from the family firm.

 In 1946 Robert and his younger brother Thomas filed objections when Jaroslav Racek filed a request to change his name to Gilbert Rennie.
 Racek was a naturalized Canadian of Czech descent, who had lived in Canada for twenty-one years.
 McCutcheon suggested their objections were motivated by bigotry.

 Robert had been a stamp collector, while at the family firm.
 Since it was a mail order firm there was much opportunity to save exotic stamps.
 When the value of his portfolio dropped, following the 1929 stock market crash, Robert gradually liquidated his extensive collection of valuable stamps.